-Always be open to new opportunities.
-There are so many that come up on this programme, and as an online, possibly distance learning student it is easy for you let it go by.
+Always be open to new opportunities, there are so many that come on this programme.
 Don’t.
 Immerse yourself in the programme.
 Also get ready to challenge who you think you are.
 It really has been a self-discovering journey for me.

 How did you find the online nature of the programme – how easy was it to bond with your cohort?

-I have pursued distance learning studies previously, as such it was not difficult for me to take this programme.
-However, the work load is extremely heavy, and it goes by in the blink of an eye.
+I have pursued online learning studies previously, as such it was not difficult for me to take this programme.
+However, the workload is extremely heavy, and it goes by in the blink of an eye.
 Pace yourself.
 If possible, commit to putting in at least 2-3 hours daily.
-You have to do a lot on your own, but don’t be afraid to reach out to the course leaders, lecturers and teaching assistants.
-The live tutorials are also helpful.
-Try to attend these as much as possible.
+You have to do a lot on your own, but don’t be afraid to reach out to the programme leaders, lecturers and teaching assistants.
+The live tutorials are also helpful, try to attend these as much as possible.

-I loved the global nature of this programme, which provided the opportunity to meet and work with a diverse range of people, in terms of professional background, culture, experiences etc. In the first year we were placed in syndicate groups.
+I loved the global nature of this programme, which provided the opportunity to meet and work with a diverse range of people, in terms of professional background, culture, experiences.
+In the first year, we were placed in syndicate groups.
 The members of my syndicate group were predominately from the United States, with one member of my cohort from the Turks and Caicos - who is now a firm friend.

 Tell us about your current job